 By modern standards, Polly and Ada would count, the former being physically violent toward the boys and the latter starving herself and her baby out of spite toward her family.

-Aloof Big Brother: Tommy to John, Ada, and Finn.
-To Arthur as well, despite being younger than Arthur.
+Tommy to John and Ada, and to Arthur as well, despite being younger than Arthur.

-Anguished Declaration of Love: Since Grace is no longer his subordinate, Campbell proposes to her.
+Anguished Declaration of Love: In 1.05, since Grace is no longer his subordinate, Campbell proposes to her.
 The anguished part doesn't come until after she turns him down, prompting him to ask if it's Tommy that's come between them.
 Grace doesn't answer, but it's clearly the case.

 Grace gives one of her own to Tommy in the season finale.
 He rejects her—at first.

 Two of them in 2.06 - one from Grace to Tommy, saying she's pregnant with his child and loves him, but Tommy's kind of busy with his assassination assignment, and his first reaction is to tell her to pass the child off as her husband's, since that's what they've wanted for so long, and the other from Campbell to Polly, basically trying to convince her that they have a sexual and emotional connection and that his heart belongs to her.
 She shoots him in the lower body region.